-If your dog has anemia, there’s been a drop in the number of his red blood cells or his red blood cells aren’t functioning properly.
+If your dog has anemia, there’s been a drop in the number of his red blood cells.
 Red blood cells carry oxygen to the cells in the body and pick up carbon dioxide.
 A low red blood cell count can be the result of blood loss, the destruction of the red blood cells, or an inadequate production of new red blood cells.

 There are many causes of anemia, including excessive blood loss due to trauma, immune-mediated diseases (when the body attacks its own cells or organs), cancer, genetic defects, kidney disease or diseases in the other major organs, infectious diseases, and bone marrow disease.
 Human and pet medications, as well as certain foods, can also bring about this condition.
 Onions, for instance, don’t only cause bad breath; they can also cause anemia!

 All dogs can get anemia in one form or another, because there are so many different conditions and diseases that result in an anemic state.
 For example, if your dog has a parasitic infestation, such as worms or fleas, she could experience blood loss and anemia—another reason why flea and tick prevention is so important!

 Certain medications, like cancer-therapy drugs and anti-inflammatory drugs, can also increase the risk of anemia.